How to Stay Healthy During the Covid 19 Pandemic

 Switch to Sugar Alternatives

 That doesn’t mean you should stop production on all that quarantine comfort baking!
 There are plenty of better-for-you sugar alternatives that can make your tasty treats even better.
 Stevia is one sugar alternative that we love – and Pyure Organic Stevia is one of the only organic stevia brands out there.
-Stevia is a sweetener that’s zero glycemic (meaning it won’t spike your blood sugar), zero-calorie and free from any of the chemicals used to create artificial sweeteners.
+Stevia is a sweetener that’s zero glycemic (meaning it won’t spike your blood sugar), zero-calorie, and free from any of the chemicals used to create artificial sweeteners.
 Check out some of our favorite recipes that use Pyure Organic Stevia for some healthier at-home baking inspiration.

 Add in a few supplements In addition to cutting out the bad stuff, you can also add in some minerals and probiotics to make your immune system even stronger – and able to fight off threats.
 We get most of these minerals through eating a balanced diet, but many of us are deficient in the so-called “Big Four” that help our immune system: